Schedule Strategy Call →

 4. Identify Key Client Questions: Brainstorm or research the questions your practice handles (e.g. “How long to settle a car accident claim?”).
 Tools like Google’s “People Also Ask,” AnswerThePublic, and even ChatGPT itself can help compile common queries.
 Prioritize questions with local intent or high relevance to your firm’s specialties.

-5. Simulate AI Search Results: Plug your client questions (e.g. “How long to settle a car accident claim?”) into AI tools like Google AI Overview + AI Mode, ChatGPT, Microsoft Bing/Copilot, Grok, and Perplexity to see what answers appear.
+5. Simulate AI Search Results: Plug your client questions (e.g. “How long to settle a car accident claim?”) into AI tools like Google AI Overview and AI Mode, ChatGPT, Claude, Microsoft Copilot, Grok, and Perplexity to see what answers appear.
 Note whether your content is featured and/or cited.
 If not, examine which websites are featured and cited instead.
-If AI tools aren’t recommending your firm, you’re losing potential clients This step highlights visibility gaps in each AI platform.
+If AI tools aren’t recommending your firm, you’re losing potential clients.
+This step highlights visibility gaps in each AI platform.

-6. Analyze Competitors: Run a gap analysis looking at local and practice-area competitors who rank well in AI results.
+6. Analyze Competitors in AI Results: Run a gap analysis looking at local and practice-area competitors who rank well in AI results.
 Study the content that AI models cite: does it feature unique data, client-focused language, or expert quotes?
 Benchmark their FAQ sections, articles, and schema use.
 Use these insights to adjust your strategy – for example, adding more original data or insightful commentary to match competitor content.

 7. Analyze Vector Similarity: Score content using vector-based similarity to AI-generated answers.
 Analyzing vector similarity means comparing your existing content to the kinds of answers AI systems actually generate or rank for your target queries.
 Embed both your web page copy and example AI answer outputs into a vector analysis tool (e.g., natural language processing (NLP), OpenAI’s embeddings, or a semantic similarity tool), then calculate similarity scores.
 High similarity indicates your own content aligns well with what generative engines consider relevant and answerable; low scores highlight misalignment or gaps in phrasing, structure, or coverage.
 For example, if an AI answer to “what questions should I ask a divorce lawyer?” emphasizes “timeline, fees, experience,” but your page doesn’t cover “timeline” or phrases like “what to ask,” your similarity score will be low—prompting you to tweak the content to mirror that phrasing and include those concepts.